devgateway/ldadm/README.md

 * and the ones required by this program.

 Templates may be defined in the configuration file.
 They use [Python format string syntax](https://docs.python.org/3/library/string.html#formatstrings), and can be single values or lists.
 Templates may use other templates (single values only, not lists), and will be interpolated recursively.
 You are responsible for avoiding recursive loops in that case.
 After interpolation, the values may additionally undergo one string modification each.
-Modifications are [Python string methods](https://docs.python.org/3/library/stdtypes.html#string-methods), and the permitted modifications are: capitalize, casefold, lower, swapcase, title, upper.
+Modifications are [Python string methods](https://docs.python.org/3/library/stdtypes.html#string-methods), and the permitted ones are: capitalize, casefold, lower, swapcase, title, upper.

 If `--defaults` argument is used, default attribute values are read from that user.
 However, templates will have precedence over those defaults.